 My research is interdisciplinary, located in the intersection between literature, feminist history and economic history in the long nineteenth century.
 I am particularly interested in the impact of T.R.
 Malthus's thought on nineteenth-century literature, especially the condition-of-England novel and writing by women in the period.
 My work has also taken a transatlantic turn, focusing on the way in which Britain responded to the idea of American democracy in a range of literary and visual forms.

-Most recently I've enjoyed talking about my research with a general audience.
+I enjoy talking about my research with a general audience.
 I was a guest on a panel on Malthus as part of the British Academy's 'Thinkers for our Time' series and was also delighted to contribute to a public talk on the Victorian Pseudosciences after a performance of Shelagh Stephenson's new play, Harriet Martineau Dreams of Dancing at Live Theatre, Newcastle.
 I recently gave a talk on Dickens at Ripon Workhouse Museum and was a guest on Radio 4's 'In Our Time' programme on Harriet Martineau.

 Editorial work and memberships

 I am a Standing Advisory Editor for Oxford Bibliographies and am also on the editorial boards of Gaskell Journal, 19: Interdisciplinary Studies in the Long Nineteenth Century, and Victorians: A Journal of Culture and Literature

-I am a board member of the Centre for Nineteenth-Century Studies, Durham University.
-I am a member of British Association for Victorian Studies and The Gaskell Society
+I am a board member of the Centre for Nineteenth-Century Studies, Durham University. and am a member of British Association for Victorian Studies and The Gaskell Society